Simple and filling homestyle sausage gravy and biscuits makes a delicious breakfast that is perfect for weekends or holidays!

 The sausage gravy should start to thicken up rather quickly.
 If it gets too thick for your liking, add more milk about 1/4 cup at a time until the gravy reaches your desired thickness.
 We like our homemade sausage gravy thick in this house, but if you prefer more gravy to sausage then definitely add more milk!

-Serve your gravy hot over easy to make drop biscuits fresh from the oven and you’ve got a yummy meal!
+Serve your homestyle sausage gravy hot over easy to make drop biscuits fresh from the oven and you’ve got a yummy meal!

-What are some recipes that remind you of a childhood memory?
+What are some recipes that remind you of your childhood?

 Don’t forget to pin it!